 You have gone through the all the possible causes of the 2nd monitor detected but not displaying the issue, let’s talk about its solutions now.

-1- Alter the Display Settings of 2nd Monitor
+1- Alter the Display Settings of the 2nd Monitor

-When the 2nd monitor detected but not displaying, it is probably due to any issue in the settings.
+When the 2nd monitor is detected but not displaying, it is probably due to any issue in the settings.
 For changing the settings, just right-click on the desktop and select “Display Settings.”
 Under the heading of Multiple Display, you’ll see the “Display” option, click it.
 The Windows will start detecting the display automatically.

 The other way of altering the display settings is to click the Windows key + X. A shortcut bar will appear, choose Device Manager here.
 You will find “Display Adapters” and “Monitors” there.
 You can easily check out whether Windows has detected your graphics card or not.
-Errors with the yellow color caution will show you that there is something wrong with the drivers.
+Errors with the yellow color caution will show you that there is something wrong with the driver.

 2- Fully Check the Hardware

 To resolve the issue, remove the primary monitor and only connect the 2nd display with your PC.
 If the monitor is still not displaying, that means there is any hardware problem inside the monitor.
 Use a third monitor with your system or connect your 2nd monitor with another computer to clarify where the problem lies.
 Check the cables also and if you find any damaged ones, change them.

 3- Update or Reinstall the Graphics Driver

 When it is clear that the hardware is perfectly okay, you should go for the software updates.
 The outdated graphics could hinder the way 2nd monitor gets connected with the system properly.
 The simple solution is to update the graphics driver.
 And, if you had already updated the graphics driver, reinstallation would be a better remedy.